AzuredBlue/mpv-anilist-updater/README.md

 #### Option Descriptions

 - **DIRECTORIES**: Comma or semicolon separated list of directories.
 If empty, the script works for every video.
 Example: `DIRECTORIES=D:/Torrents,D:/Anime`
-  - > [!NOTE]
-    > Restricting directories only prevents the script from automatically updating AniList for files outside the specified directories.
+  - Restricting directories only prevents the script from automatically updating AniList for files outside the specified directories.
 Manual actions using the keybinds (Ctrl+A, Ctrl+B, Ctrl+D) will still work for any file, regardless of its location.
 - **UPDATE_PERCENTAGE**: Number (0-100).
 The percentage of the video you need to watch before it updates AniList automatically.
 Default is `85`.
 - **SET_COMPLETED_TO_REWATCHING_ON_FIRST_EPISODE**: `yes`/`no`.
 If `yes`, when watching episode 1 of a completed anime, set it to rewatching and update progress.
 Default is `no`.
 - **UPDATE_PROGRESS_WHEN_REWATCHING**: `yes`/`no`.
 If `yes`, allow updating progress for anime set to rewatching.
 Default is `yes`.